Electronic distribution platforms – think eBay, Amazon, Shopify and the lot – now play a central role in the collection of GST.

 However, the EDP operator will only need to account for GST on a supply if it is a taxable supply.
 This means that the supply must be connected with Australia and the entity must be registered or required to be registered for GST.

-The merchant should not count supply made through the EDP when determining whether they are required to register.
+The merchant should not count supply that ran through the EDP when determining whether they need to register.

 Disclaimer: Tax Talks does not provide financial or tax advice.
 All information on Tax Talks is of a general nature only and might no longer be up to date or correct.
 You should seek professional accredited tax and financial advice when considering whether the information is suitable to your or your client’s circumstances.